 - Which health report(s) you view and/or opt-in to view.

-- When and with whom you share your information, including friends, family members, health care professionals, or other individuals outside our Services, including through third party services that accept 23andMe data and social networks.
+- When and with whom you share your information, including friends, family members, health care professionals, or others outside our Services, including through third party services that accept 23andMe data and social networks.

 - To give or decline consent for 23andMe Research.
-By agreeing to the Research Consent Document, Individual Data Sharing Consent Document, or participating in a 23andMe Research Community you can give consent for the use of your data for scientific research purposes.
+By agreeing to the Research Consent Document, Individual Data Sharing Consent Document, or participating in a 23andMe Research Community you can consent to the use of your de-identified data for scientific research purposes.

 - To delete your 23andMe account and data, at any time.

-Your Personal Information may be shared information in the following ways:
+Your Personal Information may be shared in the following ways:

-- With our service providers, including our genotyping laboratory, as necessary for them to provide their services to us.
+- With our service providers, as necessary for them to provide their services to us.

-- With research collaborators, only if you have given your explicit consent.
+- With qualified research collaborators, only if you provide your explicit consent.

-23andMe will not sell, lease, or rent your individual-level information to any third party or to a third party for research purposes without your explicit consent.
+23andMe will not sell, lease, or rent your individual-level information to a third party for research purposes without your explicit consent.

-- We do not share customer data with any public databases.
+- We will not share your data with any public databases.

 - We will not provide any person’s data (genetic or non-genetic) to an insurance company or employer.